Voice Of The Customer: Why you need it and how to start your VOC program

 According to organizations who use VOC, 60% rate their efforts at soliciting customer feedback as ‘good’, as per a survey of 169 large companies made by the Temkin Group, The State of VOC Programs report.

-So companies clearly realize the need for VOC but overestimate their struggle to act on it.
+So companies clearly realize the need for VOC, but they often fail to act on that data.

 How to get buy-in for your VOC insights

 This section is courtesy of our webinar with Lynn Hunsaker.

 Getting buy-in from the stakeholders in your company is often the most important component of a VOC program.
 What’s the point of having the best plan in the world if no one is going to assign budget for the project?
 If the CEO does not buy into it, VOC is never going to be at the top of anyone’s priority list.

 When you create your pitch or board presentation, it’s pretty standard to focus your VOC goals on sources of revenue.
 These could be repeat purchases, upsell and cross-sell and customer lifetime value.
 But to really create a sense of urgency, look at what unexpected costs your customers can incur and explain why this is important.

 - Look at how much it costs to acquire customers.
 Costs to consider are sales collateral, conversations and the efforts around getting customers onboard.

 - Point out what it costs to serve your customers, including the daily management of their orders and delivery as well as tech support and customer support.

 - Next, consider the returns and actions needed for those particular situations.
 Don’t forget about enticements such as a loyalty program or volume discounts and warranty extensions launched to maintain certain customers or to attract others, or to make up for any operational discrepancies.

 - Finally, there’s the cost of negative word-of-mouth.
 Unhappy customers might share negative feedback with their contacts that can cost you revenue.